Forfeit (sport): IIHF

 There is no rule pertaining to the procedure as to how a forfeited game is to be scored.

 Probably the best known example of an incomplete IIHF-sanctioned game was the Punch-up in Piestany, an infamous bench-clearing brawl between Canada and the Soviet Union at the 1987 World Junior Ice Hockey Championships.
 In that case, the IIHF judged both teams equally at fault, and declared the game null and void (as opposed to either or both teams forfeiting the game).
 The IIHF also ejected both teams from the competition, denying Canada a medal which it had seemingly earned regardless of the result of the game.

 Chess

 As well as checkmate, chess games can be resigned or lost on time, but the term "forfeit" generally has a narrower meaning in the game.

 A forfeit occurs when a player does not appear at the match, and is generally a rare occurrence.
 A notable instance of forfeiture happened in the second game of the 1972 World Chess Championship.
 Bobby Fischer, due to disputes over the organisation of the match, refused to show, and the game was recorded as a win for his opponent Boris Spassky.

+Anatoly Karpov won the 1975 World Championship on forfeit after Bobby Fischer refused to play.

 Additionally, a player caught cheating will lose by forfeit.